TolulopeFasola/Super-store-Analysis/README.md

 # Super-store-Analysis

 ## Project Overview
 This interactive dashboard will answer some important business questions.
 This interactive dashboard was built to answer some important business questions on sales and profit-related metrics.
-For this project, I utilized Power BI to clean, analyze and visualize the data set.
+For this project, I utilized Power BI to clean, analyze and visualize the dataset.
 The project aims to provide actionable insights and facilitate decision-making through a series of interactive dashboards and visualizations.
 [Click Here](https://app.powerbi.com/view?r=eyJrIjoiODNkZmU5ZTAtMTkzYi00NDFhLTgxOGItYTZjNWNiZTgwYWQ0IiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9) to view interactive dashboard.

 ## Reports and Visualization